UBAutograding/devU-api/README.md

 npm start
 ```

-By defualt the project runs at `localhost:3001`, but you can change the port by setting an alternate port by setting the `PORT` environment variable.
+By default the project runs at `localhost:3001`, but you can change the port by setting an alternate port by setting the `PORT` environment variable.

 If you're working in vscode, a configuration has been included to allow for debugging.
 Open up the VS Code Run and Debug section and click `Debug API`.